 Before we can discuss some of the basic audio production concepts, sound, itself, must be understood.

-Sound has two basic characteristics that must be controlled: loudness and frequency.
+two basic characteristics that must be controlled: loudness and frequency.

 Although sound loudness is commonly measured in decibels (dBs), that term actually refers to two different things.